Robert E. Harmon: Coaching career

-Law career
+Law career and death

 Harmon was a graduate of the Loyola University Chicago School of Law and did graduate work at the University of Chicago and the University of Michigan.
 While he was coaching at Gonzaga, Harmon also practiced law with the offices of Luby and Pierson.
 At Santa Clara, he taught law as a member of the faculty.
 In 1930, Harmon passed the Illinois state bar and began a law practice in Jacksonville, Illinois.

+Harmon died at the age of 77, on September 28, 1959, at Our Saviour's Hospital in Jacksonville, following an illness lasting several months.